Nanoxidil for Hair Loss: Efficacy, Side-Effects, vs. Minoxidil

 Results of nanoxidil lotion (Spectral.DNC-N®) in 6 months:

-The additional ingredients in nanoxidil lotion also ensure a multifocal approach in the management of hair loss.
+The researchers concluded that nanoxidil not only boosts hair count and density but also reduces any inflammatory processes in the scalp.
+The additional ingredients in nanoxidil lotion also ensure a multifocal approach to the management of hair loss.

 For instance, one of the most common factors that promote androgenetic alopecia is perifollicular fibrosis (premature aging of the hair root due to the overproduction of collagen, loss of moisture, and/or scarring that occurs near the hair shaft).

 The majority of subjects in the study experienced noticeably good results, and only 3 % of women saw no change after a 6-month treatment period.
+More than 20% of patients rated their overall satisfaction as 10 (highest on a scale of 1 to 10).

 Change in global hair density from baseline after 6 months of Spectral.DNC-N treatment (patients self-evaluation)

-Studies about nanoxidil are limited.
-Nevertheless, preliminary studies conclude that this medication has fewer side effects compared to minoxidil.
-You could try nanoxidil if you have experienced any adverse effects when using minoxidil.
-However, if you are allergic to minoxidil, you may be allergic to nanoxidil too.
+Nevertheless, preliminary studies conclude that this medication has fewer side effects than minoxidil.
+You could try nanoxidil if you have experienced any headache or irritation when using minoxidil.
+However, as the chemical structure is quite similar, you should avoid using nanoxidil if you are already allergic to minoxidil.

 Price and availability of nanoxidil